scoconno/scoconno.github.io/Teaching/Mind/index.md

 + Reading
 	+ Textbook, ch.9, pp.289*ff*
-	+ ‘How Do You Know You Are Not A Zombie', F. Dretske
+	+ ‘How do you know you are not a Zombie', F. Dretske
 + Assignments
 	+ Complete quiz 7